maxskokov/maxskokov/README.md

 Embedded Linux & networking developer.
 Currently contributing to [OpenWrt LuCI](https://github.com/openwrt/luci) — working toward project membership.

-I got into open source after setting up my own VPS, flashing a router with OpenWrt, and noticing a crash in the web interface inside a Docker container.
-Fixed it, sent the PR, and haven't stopped since.

 ---

 ## OpenWrt / LuCI Contributions